Techscq/translatable-criteria-legacy/README.md

 ## Overview

-This library simplifies the construction of complex data queries by providing a consistent and abstract way to define filtering, ordering, and relationship (joins) configurations.
+This library simplifies the construction of complex data queries by providing a consistent and abstract way to define filtering, ordering, field selection, pagination (offset and cursor-based), and relationship (joins) configurations.
 The core concept revolves around the `Criteria` object, which allows developers to define sophisticated query specifications in a data source-agnostic manner.
-These `Criteria` objects can then be processed by a `CriteriaTranslator` to generate queries for various data sources.
+These `Criteria` objects can then be processed by a `CriteriaTranslator` (using the Visitor pattern) to generate queries for various data sources.

 ## Key Features

 - **Type-Safe Criteria Building:** Construct queries with a fluent, strongly-typed interface.
 - **Powerful Filtering:** Define intricate filtering logic with multiple operators and grouping.
+Filter groups are automatically normalized for consistency.
 - **Flexible Join System:** Support for various join types (inner, left, full outer) and pivot table configurations.
+- **Field Selection:** Specify exactly which fields to retrieve using `setSelect()` or `selectAll()`.
+- **Pagination:** Supports both offset-based (`setTake()`, `setSkip()`) and cursor-based (`setCursor()`) pagination.
+- **Visitor Pattern for Translation:** `Criteria` objects implement an `accept` method, allowing for clean and extensible translation logic via the Visitor pattern.
 - **Data Source Agnostic:** Design criteria independently of the underlying data source.
 - **Translator-Based Architecture:** Implement custom `CriteriaTranslator` instances to convert criteria into specific query languages (e.g., SQL, NoSQL queries, ORM-specific queries).
 - **Full TypeScript Support:** Benefit from compile-time validation and autocompletion.

 ## Core Concepts

-### CriteriaTranslator (Interface)
+### CriteriaTranslator (Abstract Class)

-The library provides a `CriteriaTranslator` interface.
-You (or the community) will implement this interface to convert `Criteria` objects into queries for specific data sources (e.g., SQL, TypeORM QueryBuilder, MongoDB queries).
+The library provides an abstract `CriteriaTranslator` class that implements the `ICriteriaVisitor` interface.
+You (or the community) will extend this class to convert `Criteria` objects into queries for specific data sources (e.g., SQL, TypeORM QueryBuilder, MongoDB queries).

-## Usage Example

 ### Schemas